EngineHub/EngineHub-Bot/README.md

 In addition, please ensure your code is compliant with the [Google Java Conventions](https://google.github.io/styleguide/javaguide.html) to keep things neat and readable.

-By submitting code, you agree to place to license your code under the [MIT License](https://raw.githubusercontent.com/me4502/Me4Bot/master/LICENSE.txt).
+By submitting code, you agree to place to license your code under the [GPL License](https://raw.githubusercontent.com/EngineHub/EngineHub-Bot/master/LICENSE.txt).